Seniors’ Common Foot Problems

 - The right material—Shoes with uppers made of sturdy materials offer more support and insulation.
 On the other hand, a softer upper made of mesh will be more lightweight and provide more breathability.
-FitVille Rebound Core series provides a combination of genuine leather and mesh net for uppers, perfectly combining both sturdiness, style, and breathability.
+FitVille Rebound Core series provides a premium quality microfiber and mesh net for uppers, perfectly combining both sturdiness, style, and breathability.

 - Removable insoles—Our insoles have memory foam and cupping wrapping your heels.
 And they are removable, which means you are able to take the insole out if necessary.

 - Adequate traction—Good grip is critical, especially in shoes for elderly people with balance problems.
 Look for groove patterns on the bottom of the shoe that extend the right to the edge.
 These grooves allow water to escape and help keep you steady in wet conditions.